mediachain/mediachain/docs/concat.md

 ## Architecture

-The system follows the RSS model, whereby individual peers maintain and publish their own feeds for each namespace they participate in.
+The system is inspired by the RSS model, whereby individual peers maintain and publish their own feeds for each namespace they participate in.
 Readers can receive those feeds directly from publishers, either by polling or by subscribing to a pubsub interface.
 Peers are free to aggregate and republish any feed they subscribe to, thus creating a network of concatinative feeds (hence ConCat).

 In order to be discoverable, publishers advertise their feeds to directory servers.
 Directory servers collect these advertisements